Savannaversary

-goodbye first grade, hello summer
+goodbye to school, hello to summer

 the travel chronicles- part 2